yichenyang18/202_IMU_HAR_LLAMA/index.md

     LLMs have a fixed context window size.
 If the domain knowledge plus input data exceeds this limit, older or truncated parts of the input might be ignored.

+#### Convert_hf_to_gguf.py Issue
+This script is designed to convert Hugging Face (HF) models to GGUF format, typically targeting causal language models (CLMs) like LlamaForCausalLM.
+However, classification models like LlamaForSequenceClassification have architectural and functional differences that the script might not account for.

+To solve this problem, we already changed the model to AutomodelforcausalLM.
+We managed to convert the new fine-tuned model into GGUF outtype.

 #### Conclusion
 1. The number of epochs affects how well the model learns from the training data; too few epochs can lead to underfitting, while too many may result in overfitting, harming generalization to unseen data.